-CBD has been gaining popularity in recent years and has become popular among consumers in the United Kingdom.
+CBD oil has been gaining popularity in recent years and has become popular among consumers in the United Kingdom.
 CBD is short for cannabidiol.
-It is one of the cannabinoids – a family of molecules found mostly in the plant species Cannabis sativa and its subspecies and cultivars.
+It’s one of the cannabinoids – a family of molecules found mostly in the plant species Cannabis sativa and its subspecies and cultivars.

-Due to the historically controversial nature of the plant from which it comes, CBD is a concern to many people who may have to undergo mandatory drug tests.
-Others are just curious as to how long the beneficial effects will last, and how long CBD will stay in your system.
+Due to the historically controversial nature of the plant from which it comes, taking CBD oil for the first time can be a concern for newcomers, especially those who undergo regular mandatory drug tests.
+Others are just curious as to how long the beneficial effects of CBD oil will last, and how long CBD will stay in their system.

 Although it is well-known that CBD only acts on the cannabinoid receptors for three to four hours, a number of studies have been carried out to check the length of time that CBD stays in the system as a whole.
 Some users also wish to know the length of time that CBD will be detectable, even in trace amounts, in the human system.